pradyothadavi/pradyothadavi.github.io/_pages/about.md

 Hi 👋

-I am a software engineer and engineering leader with a keen interest in game theory, graphs, and blockchain technology.
+I am a software engineer and engineering leader with a keen interest in game theory and economics.

 My [career](/cv), spanning a decade, has been with [Flipkart](https://www.flipkartcareers.com/#!/) in the Fintech and Payments domain.
-Currently, I am an Engineering Manager responsible for the Risk and Fraud engineering team.
+Currently, I am an Senior Engineering Manager responsible for the Affordability, Risk and Fraud engineering team.

 I hold a Master's degree (M.Tech in Information Technology, 2014) from [IIIT Bangalore](https://www.iiitb.ac.in/).
 I completed my schooling in [Dandeli](https://en.wikipedia.org/wiki/Dandeli), a small town nested in the Western Ghats.
-While I am a native of [Lingasugur](https://en.wikipedia.org/wiki/Lingasugur), Bengaluru has been my second home since 2007.
+While I am a native of Kachapur village in Raichur District, [Bengaluru](https://en.wikipedia.org/wiki/Bengaluru) has been my second home since 2007.